OSGeo/gdal/gdal/doc/source/drivers/vector/oapif.rst

 ---------

 The driver will forward any spatial filter set with SetSpatialFilter() to the server.
-In WFS 3.0 Core, only a subset of attributes allowed by the server can be queried for equalities, potentially combined with a AND logical operator.
+In OGC API - Features Core, only a subset of attributes allowed by the server can be queried for equalities, potentially combined with a AND logical operator.
 More complex requests will be partly or completely evaluated on client-side.